 Pilgrims who are less able (i.e. children, elderly, people with physical disabilities or illness) should use the Portuguese Way (Camino Portugués) as an alternative.
 Not only is the route easier, it’s also more family-friendly.

 Some Camino de Santiago routes are undoubtedly more popular than others.
-The more popular a route is, the more pilgrims you will come across.
+The more popular a route is, the more pilgrims you will come across with.
 And you’ve got to wonder why these routes are busy because there’s usually a good reason behind it.

 Recommended Routes

-The Camino Primitivo, although less frequented, is popular in its own right.
+Camino Primitivo, although less frequented, is popular in its own right.
 It is the Original Way – the route taken by the first pilgrims of Santiago de Compostela.
 For pilgrims who prefer cycling to walking, it is best to avoid the French Way.
-Portugués da Costa (The Portuguese Coastal Way) and Camino del Norte (the Northern Way) are good for cycling, especially during the summer months.
+Portugués da Costa (The Portuguese Coastal Way) and Camino del Norte (the Northern Way) are perfect for these activities, especially during the summer months.

-The Via de la Plata and Camino de Invierno are the two least popular routes, and there aren’t very many pilgrims around.
-Thus, they are the perfect Camino routes for people wanting an off the beaten track experience or prefer traveling with fewer pilgrims.
+Via de la Plata and Camino de Invierno are the two least popular routes, and there aren’t very many pilgrims around these places.
+Thus, they are the perfect Camino routes for people wanting an off the beaten track experience, or prefer traveling with fewer pilgrims.

-Many pilgrims wonder when is the best (and worst) time of year to travel to Santiago de Compostela and which route they should take.
+Many pilgrims wonder when is the best (and worst) time to travel to Santiago de Compostela and which route they should take.
 Generally, the crowds and weather are more forgiving during April, May, June, and September.
-Routes are not as busy compared with the summer months, and the climate will be warm or hot – which makes for much better walking than the cold or heat of summer.
-February, March, and October are still good months to walk though you would have to prepare for rainy weather and snow on mountains.
+Routes wouldn’t be as busy as with the summer months, and the climate will be warm or hot – which makes for much better walking than the cold.
+February, March, and October are still good months to walk though you would have to prepare for the rainy weather.

 January and December are the worst times to travel in terms of weather since it will be winter in Spain.
-Still, many pilgrims walk the Camino de Santiago in winter.
 July and August are not good months either.
-These are the peak months and, therefore, the busiest.
+These are the peak months and, therefore the busiest.
 Booking tickets and hotels will be more difficult, and the more popular routes will be too crowded.

 Recommended Routes